-3 The utility encrypts the password and displays the encrypted password.
-Use this password to edit the VCS configuration file main.cf.
+3 Copy this password at the appropriate location in the VCS configuration file, main.cf.

 Encrypting agent passwords

 To configure agents that require user passwords, you may need to edit the VCS configuration file, main.cf.
 To encrypt any such user passwords, use the vcsencrypt utility.